 In determining our uniform supplier, we have given high priority to cost considerations.
 We can demonstrate how best value has been achieved and we will keep the cost of supplying the uniform under annual review.

 We always endeavour to make sure that the school uniform is easily available for parents to purchase.
 We are keeping compulsory branded items to a minimum and we always avoid specifying expensive items of uniform eg expensive outdoor coats.

 Human Rights, Equality and Discrimination considerations

 Some religions and beliefs require their adherents to conform to a particular dress code, or to otherwise outwardly manifest their belief.
 This could include wearing or carrying specific religious artefacts, not cutting their hair, dressing modestly, or covering their head.
 Pupils have the right to manifest a religion or belief, but not necessarily at all times, places or in a particular manner.

 The school must balance the rights of individual pupils against the best interests of the school community as a whole.
-Nevertheless, it should be possible for most religious requirements to be met within our school uniform policy and our local governing board will act reasonably through consultation and dialogue in accommodating these.
+Nevertheless, it should be possible for most religious requirements to be met within our school uniform policy and our local academy committee will act reasonably through consultation and dialogue in accommodating these.

 In formulating our school uniform policy, we have given due consideration to our obligations not to discriminate unlawfully.

 Complaints and challenges to school uniform policy

 Disputes about school uniforms should be resolved locally and should be pursued in accordance with the school’s complaints policy.
 We have a complaints procedure in place to deal with issues such as a complaint about school uniform.
 Our current uniform supplier is Monkhouse.
 We have established an agreed procedure to deal with parental complaints about the supply and quality of uniform with the provider.

 The academy partners are willing to consider reasonable requests for flexibility in the uniform policy for an individual pupil to accommodate particular social and cultural circumstances.